xability/pcha-health-dashboard/README.md

 ## Deployment

-Deployment is fully automated using GitHub Actions.
 Whenever changes are pushed to the repository, the `deploy.yaml` workflow is triggered, and the latest version of the app is deployed to [shinyapps.io](https://www.shinyapps.io/).
 Log in to shinyapps.io using the organization credentials to manage deployments and application settings.

-No manual deployment steps are required.

 You can find the workflow file at `.github/workflows/deploy.yaml`.